EVHaste/haste-makes-waste/_posts/2022-09-24-renegade-ghost-chapter-2.markdown

 Jamal knew immediately that it wasn't working.
 He had thought something was off when he hit her.
 And for a moment, they remained like that, as if frozen in time.
 Two fighters wondering why the other wasn't finishing it.

-Ghost's breathing was somewhat ragged but otherwise unimpeded.
+Esper's breathing was somewhat ragged but otherwise unimpeded.
 He wasn't squeezing.
 In fact, he just looked confused.
 She pushed off of him, phased out of his grasp, and over the edge of the building, where she floated.
 But just barely.

 "Okay, I get it," she said, massaging her throat, "I know I'm not popular around here..."